 - Odinson (Unworthy Thor)

-Team-Up heroes are support heroes that can either fight alongside you as a A.I player controlled character, or as a passive hero providing you with buffs to your current playable hero.
-Each team-up hero will have their own inventory slots allowing the player to use them to carry additional loot.
+Team-Up heroes are support heroes that can either fight alongside you as an A.I. player-controlled character, or as a passive hero providing you with buffs to your current playable hero.
+Each team-up hero will have its own inventory slots allowing the player to use them to carry additional loot.
 The team-up heroes will each have their own specific loot and skills in order to aid you during battle.
-Team-up heroes will be non-binding and can be teamed up with any of the players heroes with no restrictions.
-Currently team-up heroes can be purchased with real money currency "G" or through the use of Eternity Splinters.
+Team-up heroes will be non-binding and can be teamed up with any of the player's heroes with no restrictions.
+Currently, team-up heroes can be purchased with real money currency "G" or through the use of Eternity Splinters.

 - Beta Ray Bill